How to Install R Programming Language on Ubuntu

 Suites: $(lsb_release -cs)-cran40/

-The -cran40 suffix signals the ABI break introduced with R 4.0.
-Despite this suffix, CRAN still publishes the newest stable release for supported Ubuntu LTS versions, so you stay current without tracking version-specific commands.
+The -cran40 suffix indicates the ABI break introduced with R 4.0.
+Despite this suffix, CRAN publishes the newest stable R release for supported Ubuntu LTS versions, so you receive current versions without tracking version-specific commands.

 Refresh Package Index

-After adding the CRAN repository, refresh your package index so Ubuntu recognizes the new source:
+After adding the CRAN repository, refresh your package index so Ubuntu recognizes the new source.
+Confirm the CRAN repository appears in the output:

 sudo apt update